harrisonlab/Metabarcoding_projects/16S  workflow.md

 cat 16S.rdp|$METAGENOMICS/scripts/mod_taxa.pl > 16S.taxa
 ```

-There's a new version of usearch (v9) which has a different clustring step (denoising).
+There's a new version of usearch (v9) which has a different approach to producing clusters (denoising).
 However, it is markedly slower than cluster_otus.
 There isn't a paper for this, so I don't know how it works internally - if each entry is independent there's no problem in splitting and running multiple instances as an array job (well with the free version of usearch anyway).

 UPDATE there is a preprint paper available at: http://biorxiv.org/content/early/2016/10/15/081257